snaapsh0t12/TriangulationNet/readme.md

 - Add a way to give nodes an ip endpoint for the central server.
 Maybe retrieve from blugold.group?
 - Add a way to save the images for different times and compress them into a video for a time lapse or non time lapse playback
 - Add way to log where the targets are over time (Maybe log into seperate files the coordinates and time?)
-- Something to simulate the kiwibots to test without having to go out for field testing
+- Rewrite the coordinate finder function